HUMSI — Human Security Initiative

 Christian Elian Mendoza Barragan was re-detained by immigration authorities on November 14, 2026, after previously being released on bond or parole.
 The court found that the government violated his due process rights by failing to provide a pre-deprivation bond hearing before a neutral arbiter.
 The court ordered his immediate release with the same conditions he had prior to detention and required the government to provide seven days' notice and a proper hearing before any future re-detention.

-475 Korean workers detained in massive Hyundai Georgia raid, some return to jobs
+475 Korean workers detained in largest DHS raid at Hyundai Georgia battery plant

 Nov 14, 2025Ellabell, GeorgiaSouth Korea